Marizza Delgado

 Marizza Delgado is an American beauty pageant titleholder who was crowned Miss New York USA 2024.
-She was the first Filipina-American to win this title.
+She is the first Filipina-American to win this title.

-Delgado previously competed in the Miss New York USA pageant in 2022 and 2023 where she placed as 3rd runner-up, winning the title on her third attempt.
+Delgado previously competed in the Miss New York USA pageant in 2022 and 2023, where she placed as 3rd runner-up, winning the title on her third attempt.
 On 4 August 2024, Delgado competed in the Miss USA 2024 pageant where she finished in the top 20.
 She was previously crowned Miss New York Earth 2021 and competed in the Miss Earth USA 2021 pageant where she placed in the top 20.
+She later competed in Miss World Philippines 2026, where she reached the Top 10 and received the Miss Universal Woman Philippines 2026 title.
+She is set to represent the Philippines at Universal Woman 2026 pageant.

 Early life and education

 Delgado was born in San Jose, California to two Filipino immigrants from Cavite and Pampanga.
 She attended the University of California, Santa Cruz and graduated in 2021 with a Bachelor of Science in Technology and Information Management.
 She then moved to New York City to pursue a career in fashion and data science where she now works as a model and an engineer.